 At Staincliffe CofE Junior School, we know learning a foreign language is a necessary part of being a member of a multi-cultural society and provides us with respect for other cultures.
 A high-quality languages education should foster children’s curiosity and joy to deepen their understanding of the world.
 The teaching should enable children to express and trust their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
-It should also provide opportunities for them to communicate for practical purposes, learn new ways of thinking and read great literature in the original language.
-Language teaching should provide the foundation for learning further languages, instilling courage for later life to study and work in other countries.
+It should also provide opportunities for them to communicate for practical purposes and learn new ways of thinking.
+Learning a language in school should provide the foundation for learning further languages and instilling courage for later life to study and work in other countries.

 To ensure high standards of teaching and learning in French, we implement a curriculum that is progressive throughout the whole school.
-French is taught as part of a half termly topic, focusing on skills and knowledge stated in the National Curriculum.
+French is taught 3 times a year, focusing on knowledge and skills stated in the National Curriculum.
 Our skills-focussed French curriculum is delivered through a sequence of engaging ‘big questions’ as the hook that starts each learning journey.
-Alongside classroom based learning, a variety of opportunities to enhance our children’s independent learning skills through real-life and role play experiences.
+During our classroom based learning there are a variety of opportunities to enhance our children’s independent learning skills through role play experiences.

 Our curriculum provides:

 - opportunities to understand and respond to spoken and written language from a variety of authentic sources